-It was a fantastic place for great food – onion rings, clam cakes, fried clams, steak sandwiches and Hot Rods.
-Every Friday, Saturday and Sunday nights, it would be jammed with cars, hot rods, customs, muscle cars and regular cars, trucks.
-There would be street racing every week end out of the “Pink”.
+It was a fantastic place for great food – onion rings, clam cakes, fried clams, steak sandwiches, and Hot Rods.
+On the weekend nights of Friday, Saturday, and Sunday, it would be jammed with cars, hot rods, customs, muscle cars, and regular cars, trucks.
+There would be street racing every weekend out of the “Pink”.

 Someone would show with a “Hot Rod” and would look for someone to race.
 It didn’t take long before the entire parking lot would empty out and head out for a good road to race.
 Later, we would all go back to the “Pink” and hang out until it closed, sometimes as late as or as early as 3 a.m.